mabdulrafea101/smd/README.md

-# plastic-zohaib
+# Saiful Malook Distributors
-POS for Plastic factory in bakhar
+POS for SMD located in abbottabad.